Options

 • pip[;args: ...]

-You can also use "build[uv]", which will use an external uv everywhere possible, both through --installer=uv passed to build, as well as when making all build and test environments.
+You can use "build[uv]", which will use an external uv everywhere possible, both through --installer=uv passed to build, as well as when making all build and test environments.
 This will generally speed up cibuildwheel.
-Make sure you have an external uv on Windows and macOS, either by pre-installing it, or installing cibuildwheel with the uv extra, cibuildwheel[uv]. uv will not be used for Python 3.6 or Python 3.7.
-You cannot use uv currently on Windows for ARM or for musllinux on s390x as binaries are not provided by uv.
+Make sure you have an external uv on Windows and macOS, either by pre-installing it, or installing cibuildwheel with the uv extra, cibuildwheel[uv].
+You cannot use uv currently on Windows for ARM, for musllinux on s390x, or for iOS, as binaries are not provided by uv.
 Legacy dependencies like setuptools on Python < 3.12 and pip are not installed if using uv.

 Pyodide ignores this setting, as only "build" is supported.

-You can specify extra arguments to pass to pip wheel or build using the optional args option.
+You can specify extra arguments to pass to the build frontend using the optional args option.

 Warning